metacpan/metacpan-grep-front-end/ISSUE_TEMPLATE.md

 [provide more detailed introduction to the issue itself and why it is relevant]

+[if possible provide one URL to reproduce the bug]

 ## Process

 [ordered list the process to finding and recreating the issue, example below]